catenae/foundation-kafka-docker/README.md

 # docker-link

-Base Docker image for building Catenae links (executor nodes of a topology)
+Base Docker image for building Catenae links (Python micromodules of a topology)